Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 Serial APU 15U128.1 on the MAZ-7912 chassis, complex 15P158.1 (http://military.tomsk.ru/forum).

 PGRK - SPU 15U168- missile system 15P158 "Topol" - MAZ-7917 chassis.
-According to a number of sources, the SPU can launch from any point on the patrol route without preliminary geodetic reference and marking of the starting position (probably not true).
-SPU was developed by the Central Design Bureau "Titan" of the "Barricades" plant (Volgograd) under the leadership of V.M.
+According to information from a number of historians, the SPU can launch from any point on the patrol route without prior geodetic reference and marking of the starting position (probably not true).
+The SPU was developed by the Titan Central Design Bureau of the Barrikady plant (Volgograd) under the leadership of V.M.
 Sobolev and V.A.
 Shurygin.
 The MAZ-7917 chassis was developed at the Minsk Automobile Plant under the leadership of V.P.
-Chvyalev ( ist. - Strategic missile).
-The SPU is equipped with an autonomous power source, a navigation system, radio and intercom equipment, a set of spare parts and accessories, a set for mounting and sheltering the unit on a railway platform.
+Chvyalev ( ist. - Strategic missiles).
+The SPU is equipped with an autonomous power supply, a navigation system, radio and official communications equipment, a set of spare parts, a set of fastening and covering the unit on a railway platform.

 Calculation - 3 people